AleAyotte/FastCapsNet/README.md

 An optimized implementation of the CapsNet from GRAM-AI that do not required TorchNet and Visdom.

 ## Requirements
 The present package is written in **Python 3.8**.
-In order to run a full capacity, the user should have a **Nvidia GPU** with **CUDA 10.2** installed.
+In order to run a full capacity, the user should have an **Nvidia GPU** with **CUDA 10.2** installed.
 Also, the following package are required to execute our test.
 ```
 -Pytorch 1.6
 -Torchvision 0.7